waynodiablo/Oystercard/pills/spec_helper_methods.md

     click_button 'Sign up'
   end
 ```
-(p.s yes, it does hurt me that the last line doesn't like up with the previous four).

 But wait, how can we can supply an instance of user with details for a user that hasn't signed up yet?
 Surely the whole point of a sign up method is that you pass it details that are not yet in the DB.
-True, but recall that User.new would create a model without saving it in the DB.
+True, but recall that `User.new` would create a model without saving it in the DB.
 So we could call the above method in the following way:

 ```ruby
 it 'displays a welcome message on sign up' do